350th Air Refueling Squadron: Air Mobility Command

-Global War on Terrorism
+Global war on terrorism

-After the September 11, 2001 terrorist attacks against the United States, the Pentagon launched the Global War On Terrorism (GWOT).
-The 22nd Air Refueling Wing at McConnell AFB initially deployed tanker crews in support of Operation Noble Eagle (ONE).
-Before the end of the year, McConnell tankers were sent to the Middle East, Central Asia, Horn of Africa, and other locations to provide aerial refueling support during Operation Enduring Freedom.
+After the September 11, 2001 terrorist attacks against the United States, the Pentagon launched the global war On terrorism (GWOT).
+The 22nd Air Refueling Wing initially deployed tanker crews in support of Operation Noble Eagle.
+Before the end of the year, McConnell tankers were sent to the Middle East, Central Asia, Horn of Africa, and other locations to provide air refueling support during Operation Enduring Freedom.
 Beginning in 2003, the 22nd ARW took an active role in Operation Iraqi Freedom as tanker crews deployed to the Arabian Peninsula.